kdshah6593/horse-race/README.md

+# Horse Race
+This project is currently in development.
+It will be a web version of the popular drinking game Horserace

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).